flowerinthenight/spindle/README.md

 // For cancellation.
 quit, cancel := context.WithCancel(context.Background())

-// Instantiate the lock object. lock := spindle.New(db, "locktable", "mylock", spindle.WithDuration(5000))
+// Instantiate the lock object using a 5s lease duration. lock := spindle.New(db, "locktable", "mylock", spindle.WithDuration(5000))

 // Start the main loop.